Mjolnir42/zkonce/README.md

 # WORK IN PROGRESS

 Do not touch.
 Slippery.
 Wet.
 Harmful.
-Not for oral consumation.
+Not for oral consumption.

 # zkonce